 “Practicing forgiveness does not mean accepting wrong doing.” – His Holiness the Dalai Lama

 The past and future are both painful directions to look in, so I try to just focus on one day at a time.
 In some ways that’s a good thing, but it’s perhaps not the most useful as a coping mechanism to deal with uncertainty or unwillingness around forgiveness.
 If I’m truly honest with myself, probably less is uncertainty, and more is unwillingness.
-It’s as if by forgiving that would somehow condones the behaviour.
+It’s as if by forgiving that would somehow condone the behaviour.
 As if in some twisted way I would be betraying myself by forgiving.
 I know it’s not logical or reasonable, but there you have it.